anukzak22/package/README.rst

     $ pip install mybassm

 Usage
 -----

 The package provides the following main functions:

-- `diffusion`: Calculate the diffusion of the product based on the Bass Model.
+- diffusion: Calculate the diffusion of the product based on the Bass Model.
-- `bass_f`: Calculates the fraction of the total market that has adopters at time `t` using the Bass diffusion model.
+- bass_f: Calculates the fraction of the total market that has adopters at time `t` using the Bass diffusion model.
-- `bass_F`: Calculates the fraction of the total market that has adopted up to and including time t using the Bass diffusion model.
+- bass_F: Calculates the fraction of the total market that has adopted up to and including time t using the Bass diffusion model.
-- `predict_bass_model`: Predicts future adoption rates based on a given set of time periods and the estimated Bass model parameters.
+- predict_bass_model: Predicts future adoption rates based on a given set of time periods and the estimated Bass model parameters.